 An environmental studies course advances a student's knowledge in a variety of currently relevant topics such as energy, pollution, and environmental awareness.
 Sessions often cover how to evaluate and address environmental problems.
-Education facusing on environmental studies can launch several types of careers.
+Education focusing on environmental studies can launch several types of careers.

-- Imparting basic knowledge and to develop attitude of concern, awareness about the environment and Creating awareness among students to acquire skills for identifying and solving environmental problems - To educate students on cause, effects and measures to control environmental pollution and to have intendisciplinary approach in environmental education to build a bridge between environment and technology.
+- 1) Imparting basic knowledge and to develop attitude of concern, awareness about the environment and Creating awareness among students to acquire skills for identifying and solving environmental problems. - To educate students on cause, effects and measures to control environmental pollution and to have interdisciplinary approach in environmental education to build a bridge between environment and technology.

-CO1: Understand multidisciplinary nature of environmental studies.
+CO1: Understand multidisciplinary nature of environment and linkage between Environment and Health.

-CO2: Articulate the interdisciplinary context of environmental issues.
+CO2: Articulate the interdisciplinary context of environmental issues and Diseases in Contemporary Society